dequelabs/axe-core/doc/API.md

 ### Overview

-The axe APIs are provided in the javascript file axe.js.
+The axe APIs are provided in the JavaScript file axe.js.
 It must be included in the web page under test, as well as each `iframe` under test.
-Parameters are sent as javascript function parameters.
+Parameters are sent as JavaScript function parameters.
 Results are returned in JSON format.

 ### Full API Reference for Developers